 Water experiments aren’t just for summer!
-Water is such an easy and budget friendly item to use for science learning with preschoolers and elementary age kids.
+Water is easy and budget-friendly for science learning with toddlers, preschoolers, elementary-age kids, and even middle school science.
 We love simple science experiments that are a breeze to pull off, simple to set up, and kids love!
-What’s better than that!
+What’s better than that?
+Check out our list below of our favorite science experiments with water and look for the free printable water themed science camp week guide!

 SCIENCE EXPERIMENTS WITH WATER

-These water experiments are perfect to do at home with household items.
+These water experiments are perfect for at home and in the classroom with simple household items like salt.
 Also, check out our science experiments with baking soda.

-If you want to explore science with water as the main ingredient, let’s dig in!
-While you’re at it, make sure to check out more kid friendly science experiments and activities.
+Let’s dig in if you want to explore science with water as the main ingredient!
+While you’re at it, make sure to check out more kid-friendly science experiments.

 USING THE SCIENTIFIC METHOD